nashbio/policies/source/sections/07-systems_access_policy.md

 ## 7.12 Password Management

-1. User IDs and passwords are used to control access to NashBio systems and may not be disclosed to anyone for any reason.
+1. User IDs, passwords, and physical security keys are used to control access to NashBio systems and may not be disclosed to anyone for any reason.
 2. Users may not allow anyone, for any reason, to have access to any information system using another user's unique user ID and password.
 3. On all production systems and applications in the NashBio environment, password configurations are set to require:
    * a minimum length of 8 characters;
    * a mix of upper case characters, lower case characters, and numbers or special characters;
-   * a 90-day password expiration, or 60-day password expiration for administrative accounts;
+   * a requirement for two factor authentication;
-   * prevention of password reuse using a history of the last 6 passwords;
-   * where supported, modifying at least 4 characters when changing passwords;
-   * account lockout after 5 invalid attempts.
+   * account lockout after 10 invalid attempts;
+   * all accounts with programatic data access require the use of a physical security key (yubikey) issued by Nashbio;
 4. All system and application passwords must be stored and transmitted securely.
    * Where possible, passwords should be stored in a hashed format using a salted cryptographic hash function (SHA-256 or equivalent).
    * Passwords that must be stored in non-hashed format must be encrypted at rest pursuant to the requirements in [§17.8](#17.8-production-data-security).